MoriTanosuke/Lilina/README.md

 Installation
 ============

-Upload to your server and then simply open up <a href="install.php">install.php</a> in your browser.
+Upload to your server and then simply open up <code>install.php</code> in your browser.

 Permissions
 -----------